skukla/vm-from-scratch/README.md

 Content will consist of one row containing the HTML-driven heading we saved earlier and a products list element which refers to the `Featured Products` category.

-1. Duplicate the first row
+1. Drag a `text` element into the first row
+	1. Content Line 1:
+		1. Format: `Heading 2`
+		2. Font Size: `36px`
+		3. Line Height: `Line Height`
+		4. Text: `Because You Love Running`
+		5. Color: `Black`
+	2. Content Line 2:
+		1. Format: `Heading 2`
+		2. Font Size: `26px`
+		3. Line Height: `Line Height`
+		4. Text: `#RunnerLife`
+		5. Color: `Black`

-2. Drag an `HTML Code` element into the top row
+2. Drag an `HTML Code` element into the row beneath the text element
 3. Paste the following

 ```
 <div class="content-heading">
     <h2 class="title">Because You Love Running</h2>
-    <p class="info">#RunnersLife</p>
+    <p class="info">#RunningIsLife</p>
 </div>
 ```

+4. Hide the HTML element
+5. Drag products list element into the row beneath the hidden HTML element
-4. Advanced > Alignment: `Center` (Optional, but useful to illustrate the expected result)
+6. Advanced > Alignment: `Center` (Optional, but useful to illustrate the expected result)
-5. Add a `Products List` element and use the following settings:
+7. Add a `Products List` element and use the following settings:
 	1. Condition:
 		1. If **ALL** of these conditions are **TRUE**
 			1. Activity **contains** **Running**